 The ideal CBD dosage depends on the method of administration and the specific product.
 Methods of administration include:

 Research into CBD therapy is still in its early days, and more research is necessary

 The authors emphasize the need for more research, particularly focusing on the potential adverse effects of CBD and the lack of regulation in retail products containing CBD.

 The following links cover current research on the role of CBD in various conditions:

 - attention deficit hyperactivity disorder (ADHD)

-As the FDA have only approved the use of CBD for specific forms of epilepsy, doctors know little about what dosage people should take when they use it for other reasons.
-As with any drug, the appropriate dosage is one that provides a therapeutic effect and is well-tolerated.
+As the FDA has only approved the use of CBD for specific forms of epilepsy, doctors may not know what dosage people should take when they use it for other reasons.

 |Medical condition||Dose of CBD||Form|

 |Parkinson’s disease||300 mg daily||oral|